CodesmithLLC/build-with-the-spotify-api/vanilla-js-example/README.md

 # Interacting with the Spotify Web API using vanilla JavaScript

 This is a simple web application that demonstrates how to interact with the Spotify Web API using vanilla JavaScript.
-This example fetches and displays user profile information after authentication.
+This example fetches and displays a user's profile information and top tracks/artists after authentication.

 ## Features

 - **Spotify Authentication**: Implements OAuth 2.0 [Authorization Code Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-flow)
 - **User Profile Display**: Shows user's display name, avatar, ID, and Spotify URI
+- **Top Tracks/Artists Display**: Shows a user's top tracks and artists
 - **Vanilla JavaScript**: No frameworks or libraries required
 - **Modern ES6+**: Uses modern JavaScript features like async/await and modules
 - **Vite Development Server**: Fast development with hot module replacement